Updated: January 1st, 2018

 Step 1: Sign up for VPN

-To get ExpressVPN setup on your computer to unblock websites in Chrome, the first you want to do is go to the VPN website, choose your plan and confirm your account details.
+To get ExpressVPN setup on your computer and unblock websites on Chrome, the first you want to do is go to the VPN website, choose your plan and confirm your account details.
 This will just take you a minute as the entire process is super straightforward:

 You'll be prompted via email to confirm your account details with ExpressVPN, and then you'll be ready to move onto the next step of downloading and installing the VPN software onto whichever devices you plan to use Chrome on...